suphawadeeth/data-engineering-zoomcamp/cohorts/2023/week_1_docker_sql/my_homework.md

 ### What is Docker?
 (Learn in detail here https://www.youtube.com/watch?v=pTFZFxd4hOI)
-- Docker is a **platform** that you can **build** your application on it, then **run** it and also you can **ship** your application/code/program/data pipeline to other machines and it will consistantly run it on the other machines that run Docker.
+- Docker is a **platform** where you can **build** your application on it, then **run** it and also you can **ship** your application/code/program/data pipeline to other machines and it will consistently run it on the other machines that run Docker.
 It will function the same as it is on your machine.
-- Plus point is that it won't interfere any other system in the machine.
+- Plus point is that it won't interfere with any other system in the machine.
-- Your application will work on other machine even if it runs on a different software version, different configuration settings
+- Your application will work on other machines even if it runs on a different software version, different configuration settings
 - Meaning if it works on your development machine, it will work on your test machine as well as your production machine
 - Magic line to run application on the machine is
 ```docker-compose up -d``` (need to setup your environment in **docker-compose.yml** file to run it ---> example below)